ru4871SG/bitcoin-analysis-plotly-dash/README.md

 The workflow basically works like this:
 1. run `btc_script.py` => pull API data to pandas data frames, transform and analyze the data frames, and generate Pickle files
 2. run `app.py` => visualize the data from the Pickle files at the end of `btc_script.py`, and put the visualizations together in the web dashboard using the dash library

+Update (October 15, 2023): I have uploaded `eth_script.py` - This script basically works just like `btc_script.py`, but for Ethereum data.
+I use CoinGecko, Owlracle, and DefiLlama as my API sources.
+I will update `app.py` to include data visualizations from Ethereum by the end of October.